kafran/kafran.github.io/index.md

 Hey there.
 Olá 👋🙂

-My name is Kolmar Kafran and I accidentally became a Data Engineer at Brazil's Ministry of Economy.
-I work for the Federal Government for the past 8 years and with public management for 10 years.
-I have a Bachelor Degree in Business Administration and endless hours of reading and study on coding, algorithms, data structures, design patterns and data modeling.
-How did I end up in this field, you ask?
-Well, I was on the other side of the Data Rainbow 🌈🦄 working as a BI Analyst and feeling all the pain gathering, wrangling and bending the data I needed.
-Eventually I was good enough to others came to me to get their data.
-Soon the market would be calling me Data Engineer 🥳.
-The rest is history.
+My name is Kolmar Kafran.
+I'm currently following a career change path.
+I have been working as a Data Engineer for the Brazil's Ministry of Economy for the past 3 years and I just got bored.
+I'm recycling myself to head into Software Engineering, specifically Mobile Development.
+It's a matter of fulfillment, I like to work creatively to solve people's problems 🌈🦄.